 Beyond IaC, the time is ripe for Governance as Code

 As IaC (or its modern avatar GitOps) becomes a norm in enterprises, the attention is being shifted from the programmatic provisioning of infrastructure to ensuring compliance to the organization’s policies in a programmatic way.
 This has lead to a new trend by name Governance as Code (GaC).
 With Governance as Code, organizations are making sure that the governance policies are properly enforced while also empowering the developers to innovate.
-With Governance as Code, central IT is moving from gatekeepers to enables of rapid innovation by giving developers easy access to the underlying infrastructure while, also, programmatically keeping track of all the guardrails put in place to ensure governance.
+With Governance as Code, central IT is moving from gatekeepers to enable rapid innovation by giving developers easy access to the underlying infrastructure while, also, programmatically keeping track of all the guardrails put in place to ensure governance.
 Governance as Code is the next evolution of Modern Enterprise IT.
 They become part of the core innovation team in today’s enterprise while also ensuring compliance with both governance policies as well as regulatory requirements.

 Env0 is a startup that offers a seamless governance platform that makes it easy for IT departments to ensure cost management and policy compliance using the Governance as Code paradigm.
 The key advantage offered by the Env0 platform lies in bringing together cost management and policy enforcement into one platform, thereby, ensuring more holistic governance of the underlying infrastructure.